h5py/h5py/docs/source/build.rst

     If you get the message "DLL import failed: configuration incorrect" or some variant, you need to install the package "Microsoft Visual C++ 2005 SP1 Redistributable" from Microsoft's web site.
-This is needed by the pre-built HDF5 library for some reason.
+This is because the pre-compiled HDF5 library requires a specific C runtime library distributed with Visual Studio.

 5. Install via ``python setup.py install --hdf5=C:\hdf5``.

-After you're done, you can delete the ``C:\hdf5`` directory.
-It isn't needed at runtime.
+After you're done, you can delete the ``C:\hdf5`` and ``C:\h5py`` directories.
+They aren't needed at runtime.